rherranzg/Hermes/README.md

 - Create a Role with lambdaCronIAM.json permissions and associate to this function.
 - Default values for the advanced settings should fit.
 Maybe increment timeout to 30 secs...

+## Usage

+### EC2

+Tag your EC2 instances with this tags:

+- startTime
+- stopTime
+- more in progress... for example, createAMITime, or terminateTime.

+The value of this tag is a cron expression, including wildcards, numbers, ranges and enumerations.
+Some examples are:

+- startTime: 0 9 * * 1-5 (weekdays at 9AM, start my instances)
+- stopTime: 0 18 * * *  (my instances must be stopped at 6PM)
+- startTime: 0 12 7,14,21 * * (at 12 AM, the days 7, 14 and 21 of every month, start an instance that perform some administrative tasks)

 ## Limitations

+- Currently it only supports EC2 service.
+More services coming.
+- The HOUR you define in cron, is Ireland Time (usually 1 hour less than Madrid time).
+- You must specify time interval in which Lambda function runs.
+You must match the "current" time (the time Lambda function runs) with the exact time in your cron expression.
+Wildcards and ranges are recommended.
+- The resources must be created out of Lambda before using this function.